 While there aren’t too many “must-do” things in Bogota, it is a great place to take it slow, and like most large capital cities has a number of hidden gems that most tourists and travelers would not know about or have time to see.
 Rather than explore constantly like I did with other cities, I found myself taking Bogota at a much slower pace, hanging out at cafes and just watching life go by at some of the parks.

-9. La Paz, Bolivia
+8. La Paz, Bolivia

 La Paz is one of the most interesting cities I have ever been to, and to be honest, it rubbed me the completely wrong way while I was there.
-Bolivia’s capital city is as chaotic as any South American city gets, but there is a bit of charm hidden beneath La Paz’s grimy exterior.
+Bolivia’s capital city is as chaotic as any South American city gets, but there is a lot of charm hidden beneath La Paz’s grimy exterior.
 The sprawling city is massive and spread out over a large area, so combined with the traffic and lack of truly awe-inspiring attractions, most travelers use La Paz as simply a stopping point between the natural wonders that Bolivia has to offer.